 The Company's credit risk management policies and procedures establish the framework for identifying, measuring, monitoring and controlling credit risk while ensuring transparency of material credit risks, compliance with established limits and escalating risk concentrations to appropriate senior management and the Board of Directors.
 A Credit Limits Framework is utilised to manage credit risk levels across the Company.
-The Credit Limits Framework is calibrated within the Company's risk appetite and includes stress loss, product, collateral concentration, correlated collateral, single-name, regulatory and connected lending limits.
+The Credit Limits Framework is calibrated within the Company's risk appetite and includes stress loss, single name, product, industry, collateral concentration, correlated collateral, as well as regulatory and internal limits on large exposures (to single counterparty or SCG) and connected parties exposures per regulatory definitions.

 The Company executes oversight of credit risk management through three lines of defense.
 The Company believes this structure creates clear delineation of responsibilities and facilitates effective implementation of the control framework.
+The three lines of defense is further detailed in Table OVA: Overview of risk management.